 Break down your tasks and then look at the amount of time you can invest in your goals each day.
 Do you have 5 minutes?
 30 minutes?
 Write it down.
 Put this in a schedule that works for you.
 For example, every Sunday I will sketch for 30 minutes while I drink coffee.

-4. Push through the discomfort.
+4. Push through the *healthy* discomfort.
 Start something.

 5. Get in touch with your passion and the good you can do.

 Why do you want to create?
 What drives you?
 No matter how dark the world seems, or how depressed I have been, there has always been a light that shines in the distance that reminds me of my creative purpose.
-Obviously I create art, write blog posts, do consulting sessions, and put my energy into social media because I want to make a living from art–but my purpose is bigger than that, and I cling to it for dear life when I feel like crap.
+Obviously, I create art, write blog posts, do consulting sessions, and put my energy into social media because I want to make a living from art, but my purpose is bigger than that, and I cling to it for dear life when I feel like crap.

 I keep showing up because I know that I can make even the smallest positive difference in the world around me.
 If I can reach one person today and give you a little spark to pursue what brings you joy, then I’ve spent my time well.
 You can do this in simple ways.
 Most of the time, it happens unintentionally while you are doing the thing you are passionate about.

 Live authentically, be yourself, focus on your passion, show others what is possible, nurture fellow artists, and find joy each day.
 I know things might look dark, but you can help make brighter days for yourself and those around you.

 Buckle up, buttercup.
 We’re going to make good things happen.
 Happy New Year!

 Please leave questions and comments below while commenting is open or reach out to me directly Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.

 P.S.
-You probably know by now that I am here to help artist’s with these posts.
+You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.